aptaliko/songlist/README.md

 TODO LIST
-1. add getSongs functions in all features
-2. Pagination at search endpoint
+1. Pagination at search endpoint

 SET UP THE DB